-If you do choose to use a flea or bed bug killer, it is important that you follow all the manufacturer’s instructions to protect your family and the environment.
+If you do choose to use an at-home flea or bed bug killer, it is important that you follow all the manufacturer’s instructions to protect your family and the environment.

 One effective home remedy for bed bugs is to use a high-powered steam cleaner.
 They can be killed by the heat if you are able to force it into all the nooks and crannies.
 Again, you must be extremely diligent to find all of their hiding places.

-Professionals use two very effective methods of eradicating bed bugs.
-They use thermal remediation, which is very much like the high-powered steam cleaning mentioned above and they use Cryonite technology to freeze them out.
+Professionals, however, use two very effective methods of eradicating bed bugs.
+They use thermal remediation, which is similar (although much more effective) to the steam cleaning mentioned above and they use Cryonite technology to freeze them out.

 Smithereen Pest Management Services uses both Thermal Remediation and Cryonite, in addition to conventional bed bug management, to help clients eradicate bed bugs for good.
 We will conduct a complete inspection to determine the extent of the problem, then recommend treatment procedures based on our findings.
 We also teach you how to prevent re-infestation and how to inspect your home for bed bugs.
 If you suspect you have a flea or bed bug problem, contact Smithereen today.
 We are happy to help.